Nantong

+Toponymy

+In 958 CE, the area was organized as a prefecture, named Tong Prefecture (通州 (Tōngzhōu, Opening Prefecture)).
+The name was possibly derived from its position near the mouth of the Yangtze.
+In 1151, another Tong Prefecture with an identical name was established in present-day Tongzhou, Beijing.
+During the Qing dynasty, to avoid confusion, the Tong Prefecture in present-day Nantong was changed to Nantong Prefecture (南通州 (Nántōng Zhōu, South Opening Prefecture)), to indicate its location to the south of the other Tong Prefecture.

 History

+The area of present-day Nantong is part of the Yangtze river's alluvial plain, with the land being form from sediment carried down the river.
+The area was first inhabited over 5,000 years ago.
+Most of the area of present-day Nantong was formed within the past 2,000 years, as local sandbars grew and connected with one another.

 Ancient era

-Because the coast of the East China Sea is constantly expanding eastward as the Yangtze River adds silt to its delta, the distance between Nantong and the seashore is getting longer than it once was in ancient times.

-The area that is now Nantong was originally part of the state of Wu during the Spring and Autumn period, which was later conquered by the state of Yue in 473 BC.
-After yet again being subjected to a new foreign rule by the state of Chu in 334 BC, the inhabitants of present-day Nantong would again experience another regime change during the first unification of China by the state of Qin.
+The area that is now Nantong was originally part of the state of Wu during the Spring and Autumn period, which was later conquered by the state of Yue in 473 BCE.
+After yet again being subjected to a new foreign rule by the state of Chu in 334 BCE, the inhabitants of present-day Nantong would again experience another regime change during the first unification of China by the state of Qin.